top of page

 Park Avenue Coffee

 This wonderful cafe has multiple locations, and they are known for their gooey butter cake.
 When we say you have to try it, we seriously mean you have to try it.
-They also offer a few other food options, mostly pastries, so don’t plan on having lunch here.
+They also offer a few other food options, mostly pastries.
 Park Avenue Coffee is a more modern cafe with some unique latte flavors and cool merch!

-We ordered and highly recommend the Thai Iced Coffee, Brown Sugar Lavender Coffee, and the Turtle Gooey Butter Cake.
-All the gooey butter cake options sounded delicious, but we’re caramel fiends, so we went with the turtle!
+We ordered and highly recommend Thai Iced Coffee, Brown Sugar Lavender Coffee, and Turtle Gooey Butter Cake.
+All the gooey butter cake options sounded delicious, but we’re caramel fiends, so we went with the turtle and it did not disappoint!

 Cafe de Blaire